Low Back Tightness During Deadlifts

-When an athlete complains of low back tightness after a workout that has high rep deadlifts or high rep kettlebell swings or high rep cleans/snatches (some sort of hip hinge movement) we have to figure out why that is happening.
+When an athlete complains of low back tightness after a workout that has high rep deadlifts, kettlebell swings, or cleans/snatches (some sort of hip hinge movement) we have to figure out why that is happening.

 This can be a new lifter, but usually I see this complaint with this cause in people who have been lifting for a little while.